KjeldSchmidt/clarity-website/the-data-mesh-workshop.md

 - **Introduction to Data Products:** Dive into the concept of treating data as a product, and learn how this shift in mindset can elevate your data initiatives.
-- **Hands-on Session: Hypothesis-Driven Development & Identifying Data Products:** Develop a structured approach to data product creation, starting with hypothesis-driven development and identifying data products based on real-world use cases.
+- **Hands-on Session: Use cases and hypothesis driven development:** Develop a structured approach to data product creation, starting with hypothesis-driven development and identifying data products based on real-world use cases.
+- **Lunch break:** Provided on location
-- **Hands-on Session: Data Product Interaction Maps & Usage Patterns:** Learn how to design data products effectively and identify usage patterns that drive value.
+- **Hands-on Session: Identifying and designing data products:** Learn how to design data products effectively and identify usage patterns that drive value.
 - **Wrap-Up: Applying Learnings to Your Current Data Projects:** Tie everything together by applying your newfound knowledge to existing data projects.
 - **Hangout and Networking:** Dedicated time to chat, reflect and connect.

+We will provide you with workshop materials, data mesh resources and materials, lunch and drinks.

 **Limited spots available - [Grab a place now at Eventbrite](http://insert-link.here)!**